plomgrading/plom/docs/returning_papers.md

 ## Uploading grades

+  * Before starting, make sure your grade posting policy in Canvas is set to "manual".
+  * The relevant switch/tab is under the gear icon in the top-right corner of the gradebook.
   * Go to Canvas, create a column with appropriate name for your test.

       1. Suppose that name is "Test 2".